Khafre: Khafre in ancient Greek traditions

 They describe a king Menkaure (whom they call "Mykerînós") as the follower of Khafre and that this king was the counterpart of his two predecessors: Herodotus describes Menkaure as bringing peace and piety back to Egypt.

-Modern Egyptologists evaluate Herodotus's and Diodorus's stories as some sort of defamation, based on both authors' contemporary philosophy.
-Oversized tombs such as the Giza pyramids must have appalled the Greeks, and even the later priests of the New Kingdom because they surely remembered the heretic pharaoh Akhenaten and his building projects.
-This extremely negative picture was obviously projected onto Khafre and his daunting pyramid.
-This view was possibly promoted by the fact that during Khafre's lifetime the authority to give permission for the creation of oversized statues made of precious stone and for their display in open places in public was restricted to the king only.
-In their eras, the Greek authors and mortuary priests and temple priests couldn't explain the impressive monuments and statues of Khafre as anything other than the result of his character.
-These views and resulting stories were avidly snapped up by the Greek historians and so they made their also negative evaluations about Khafre, since scandalous stories were easier to sell to the public than positive (and therefore boring) tales.

 Of all the rulers of the Old Kingdom, Khafre is evidenced by the greatest number of statues.
 Almost all of them come from Giza, partly from the official necropolis there, but mainly from the area around the temple complexes of the Khafre pyramid.
 In a large hall of the valley temple, 23 depressions have been made in the ground, in which originally life-size statues stood.
 One of these depressions is wider than the others, there may have been two statues here.
 It has been suggested that these 24 statues are related to the hours of the day.
 All of these statues were removed from their location at some point after the reign of Khafre.
 Auguste Mariette found nine of them during excavations in 1860 (Inv.No.
 CG 9 to CG 17)[21] and fragments of a tenth (CG 378) [22] in a pit within the valley temple.
 These statues are now in the Egyptian Museum in Cairo.